-The Board of Directors are pleased to announce that long-time HDS member Chris Swann is the recipient of the 2012 HDS E.R.
+The Board of Directors are pleased to announce that long-time HDS member Ed Uditis is the recipient of the 2013 Historical Diving Society E.R.
 Cross Award.
-In announcing the award the Board noted Swann’s low-profile volunteer service to the Society in the fields of publications and historical research.
+In announcing the award the Board noted Ed’s long-standing volunteer service to the Society.

 Ed began diving in 1954 in Easton, Pennsylvania, became a NAUI instructor in 1966, and developed the initial scuba program at the University of Tampa.
 There he organized Diver’s Day, became a NAUI Instructor Training Course Director, and assisted Jacques Cousteau’s underwater photography team, testing new equipment.
 During the 1970’s Ed promoted fly and dive trips to the Cayman Islands and in the 1980’s formed a partnership with Martin Sutton of Grand Cayman’s Fisheye dive/photography operation.
 This led to Ed being the first ever to shoot under water video for guests, and he produced many videos and conducted video classes.
 While in Cayman he was among those who organized the now world-renown Sting Ray City dives and he is also credited with being a pioneer in the introduction of nitrox and rebreather diving to the islands.